 They’re packaged in a cardboard palette with magnetic closure and smaller mirror, but it’s functional and protects the softer shadows really well—I actually think the softer and lighter weight cardboard may protect the softer domed shadows better than a heavier plastic would if the palette took a tumble on a tiled bathroom floor.

 The downside of the cardboard is that I can tell you from personal experience that it comes with the possibility of warping, which happened to my Galaxy Chic palette.
-That was a huge part of why I ended up de-potting the pans into an empty palette (which had to be extra deep since the shadows are baked and domed) and flirted with breaking the soft powders.
+That was a huge part of why I ended up de-potting the pans into an empty palette (which had to be extra deep since the shadows are baked and domed) and flirted with breaking the soft powders in the process.
 I think I kept it in too humid an environment in close proximity to my shower, so I won’t do that again.

 I bought the Blacklight Highlight palette for the purpose of dissuading myself from purchasing any much more expensive highlighting palette with a similarly ethereal color selection.
 This is a fun group of shades that will work on cheekbones, on the eyes, or on the body.
 And I think body application was something BH considered when designing the palette, because the pans are dang huge.
 I’d personally prefer to have a smaller palette with smaller pans for the sake of storage, but you can’t argue against the value of the thing.